 - Kosher salt

-- Pepper, freshly cracked
+- Pepper freshly cracked

-Place the lid on the dutch oven and cook in the oven for 1 hour.
+- Cook the chicken - Place the lid on the dutch oven and cook in the oven for 1 hour.
 Remove dutch oven lid and cook for an additional 20-30 minutes, or until the chicken is golden and crispy.
 Remove the chicken from the oven and let it rest for 15 minutes.

 - Cook to a minimum temperature of 165 °F (74 °C)